Frequently Asked Questions

 What is the difference between fees and costs?

-Our office does NOT add to flat fees quoted for any in-office administrative costs such as copies or printing in our office, phone fees, fax fees, or paper-handling fees and the like.
+Our office does not add to flat fees quoted for any in-office administrative costs such as copies or printing in our office, phone fees, credit card acceptance fees, fax fees, or paper-handling fees and the like.

 There are many lawyers here - which one is mine?

 Great Question!
-We have several lawyers, but all are salaried.
-We work on cases together to ensure everything gets done to the highest level of quality and service as possible.
+We have several lawyers, but all are salaried employees, unlike most firms.
+We work on cases together to ensure everything is completed to the highest level of quality and service as possible.
 Most clients will have a lead attorney but that doesn’t mean others won’t work on your case too.
 This is very beneficial for the clients – you are getting all the lawyers’ collective experience on your case!

 Schedule Your Free Consultation Now